 While you are threatening the media’s freedom of speech, Sooke has been experiencing dope houses, arson and even gang shootings.
 Why don’t you use your energy and our tax money doing something about that.

 Why don’t you budget for more RCMP?
 Because frankly, Sooke is starting to remind me of Langford/Gangford.

-In fact, over a year ago, I warned you that this violence was on the way, and you just sat your thumbs.
+In fact, I warned you over a year ago that this violence was on the way.
+But you just sat your thumbs.
 Shame on you!

 Below is the editorial from the Sooke PocketNews.

 While Sooke PocketNews has no opinion on the qualities, merits and attributes of Sooke’s new CAO, it has come to our attention that there may have been a conflict of interest in the hiring process for this particular job posting.

 - From Bonnie Sprinkling, SPN learned “the Hiring Committee was established by Council as a standing committee in July 2015 and the members are Councillor Kevin Pearson, Councillor Kerrie Reay (Chair) and Councillor Rick Kasper.”

 - According to the Board of Directors’ for the Conservative party’s Esquimalt Saanich Sooke EDA website, Kerrie Reay and Teresa Sullivan had a prior and existing relationship during the time of the hiring, in that both were executives in the Board of Directors: